ucsd-cse231-w21/chocopy-wasm-compiler/proposals/milestone-sets-tuples-dicts.md

 ## Challenges faced in our week of implementation

+We faced the following challenges during this week's implementation:
-For implementing dictionary, we had to implement hashtable and we wrote 100-150 lines of assembly code which was time-taking but it finally worked out!
+- For implementing dictionary, we had to implement hashtable and we wrote 100-150 lines of assembly code which was time-taking but it finally worked out!
+- We had to keep track of our implementation with other teams: strings, lists, memory allocation and making sure it is compatible and modular enough so that it's easy to integrate.